stat4701/2014/_posts/2014-03-31-Gabi-Project-Sprint-3.md

 > I then subsetted risk data to explore correlations for which the percentages of obesity was greater than 20%.
 After removing the less than 20 % obesity data, I found that the top 3 correlations between risk factors are:
 > 1) Percent of people with diabetes and percent of people with high blood pressure
 > 2) Percent of people who reported not exercising and the percent of people who are obese
-> 3) Percent of people who reported not exercising and the percent of people who with high blood pressure
+> 3) Percent of people who reported not exercising and the percent of people who reported having high blood pressure

 [![risk_heat_obesity20](http://Gabya06.github.io/edav/assets/gaby_assets/risk_heat_obesity20.png)](http://Gabya06.github.io/edav/assets/gaby_assets/risk_heat_obesity20.png)